JanFriske/Figura-KI---Figura-AI/README.md

-Figura-KI
+Figura-AI

-Welcome to Figura-KI, an innovative open-source AI project that fuses a comprehensive array of AI functionalities into a unified, modular, and expandable system.
+Welcome to Figura-AI, an innovative open-source AI project that fuses a comprehensive array of AI functionalities into a unified, modular, and expandable system.
 Using the ggml-model.bin files from the Huggingface platform, Figura-KI provides an extensive variety of AI capabilities.

 Architectural Design
-Figura-KI is an open-source AI project that is built around a modular and extensible system.
+Figura-AI is an open-source AI project that is built around a modular and extensible system.
 It combines a wide range of AI functions into an integrated, comprehensive artificial intelligence ecosystem.
 The design is primarily divided into five main "engines", each composed of several modular "building blocks".
 Each building block is specialized, providing individual capabilities and functionalities that contribute to the overall operation of the Figura-KI system.

-KTW (Core Engine): This forms the backbone of the Figura-KI system, housing essential building blocks that ensure smooth running of the system's core operations.
+CE (Core Engine): This forms the backbone of the Figura-KI system, housing essential building blocks that ensure smooth running of the system's core operations.

-ASTW (Sequence and Stability Engine): This engine ensures the stability of all processes within Figura-KI, managing system resources, process termination, and database management.
+SASE (Sequence and Stability Engine): This engine ensures the stability of all processes within Figura-KI, managing system resources, process termination, and database management.

-ETW (Investigation Engine): The ETW engine is responsible for autonomous data investigation within the system.
+IE (Investigation Engine): The ETW engine is responsible for autonomous data investigation within the system.
 It contains a variety of building blocks, each tailored for specific investigation and analysis functions.

-ATW (Sequence Engine): The ATW engine handles practical process structures within Figura-KI, such as machine control, hologram creation, and other procedural tasks.
+SE (Sequence Engine): The ATW engine handles practical process structures within Figura-KI, such as machine control, hologram creation, and other procedural tasks.

-ETW/ATW (Combination Engine): The Combination engine is a hybrid system combining the capabilities of the ETW and ATW engines.
+IE/SE (Combination Engine): The Combination engine is a hybrid system combining the capabilities of the ETW and ATW engines.
 It is capable of conducting autonomous investigations and initiating and controlling processes within the system.

 These engines work in harmony to form a coherent system, with each engine and its building blocks fulfilling unique roles.
 This modular design allows for easy expandability and scalability, enabling new functionalities to be added or existing functionalities to be modified without disrupting the entire system.

-Beyond this, Figura-KI implements a flexible and sophisticated module communication and building block combination system.
+Beyond this, Figura-AI implements a flexible and sophisticated module communication and building block combination system.
 The system leverages Event-Driven Architecture (EDA) and Apache Kafka, a distributed event streaming platform, to enable real-time communication and data transfer between the different engines and building blocks.
 This design choice allows for a highly decoupled and scalable architecture, where building blocks can be combined, extended, or replaced without affecting others.

 Moreover, to ensure the secure transmission of data across the system, Figura-KI incorporates Secure Sockets Layer (SSL) technology.
 SSL provides a secure channel between two machines or devices operating over the internet or an internal network, safeguarding the integrity and privacy of the data in transit.

-The Figura-KI system is designed to be dynamic and adaptable, capable of handling a variety of tasks from data investigation to process control.
+The Figura-AI system is designed to be dynamic and adaptable, capable of handling a variety of tasks from data investigation to process control.
 It is this flexible and comprehensive design, complete with advanced module communication and building block combination capabilities, that sets Figura-KI apart, creating a powerful AI system able to serve diverse needs in a constantly evolving technological landscape.

-Figura-KI is designed as a modular system, with each module performing a specific task.
+Figura-AI is designed as a modular system, with each module performing a specific task.
 This design allows for efficient and scalable operations, as each module can be developed, tested, and deployed independently.
 Moreover, this structure allows for a high degree of flexibility and customization, as modules can be added, removed, or modified as needed to meet specific requirements.

-The heart of Figura-KI is its engines, each composed of multiple building blocks.
+The heart of Figura-AI is its engines, each composed of multiple building blocks.
 These building blocks, or modules, are designed to perform a specific function and can be combined in various ways to carry out complex tasks.
 This versatility is enhanced by the use of the Kafka message broker for inter-module communication, providing real-time, fault-tolerant, and scalable messaging capabilities.

-Figura-KI also leverages the power of Event-Driven Architecture (EDA), a design paradigm in which the flow of the program is determined by events such as user actions, sensor outputs, or messages from other programs.
+Figura-AI also leverages the power of Event-Driven Architecture (EDA), a design paradigm in which the flow of the program is determined by events such as user actions, sensor outputs, or messages from other programs.
 With EDA, Figura-KI can respond in real-time to changes or events, making it highly responsive and dynamic.

 SSL (Secure Sockets Layer) is employed to ensure secure data transmission within the system.
 This means that the communication between different components and modules of the system is encrypted and safe from unauthorized access or breaches.